 L-60.
-Introduction to Archives for Special Collections Librarians
+Introduction to Archives for Special Collections Librarians, Booksellers & Collectors

 Libraries with special collections increasingly collect, curate, and service many forms of rare and archival materials within one integrated environment.
 Managers, curators, catalogers, and reference librarians whose education and experience have focused on published materials must therefore be conversant with archival techniques and issues.
+Similarly, booksellers and collectors commonly find themselves handling material that may best be managed using archival principles.
 This course, intended for those without significant archival education or experience, will explore archival approaches to appraisal, acquisition, description, and access to personal papers and organizational records.
 Challenges associated with digitization and born-digital materials will be addressed.
 Aspects of professional culture, terminology, education and history will be compared to those of rare book librarianship.
 The course will include lectures, readings, discussion, practical exercises, and field trips to several Yale archival facilities.

-In their personal statements, applicants should describe their professional education, work experience, archival responsibilities, and any topics they would particularly like to address in the course.
+In their personal statements, applicants should describe their professional education, work experience, engagement with archives, collecting experience, and any topics they would particularly like to address in the course.
 Several exercises require the use of a computer, and students admitted to this course are expected to bring a laptop to class each day.
 Please be sure to indicate in your personal statement if you do not have ready access to a laptop that you can bring with you for the week.